paul-breen/xcsv/README.md

 * Preferably include recommended attributes from [Attribute Convention for Data Discovery (ACDD)](https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3).
 * Preferably use units from [Unified Code for Units of Measure](https://ucum.org/ucum.html) and/or [Udunits](https://www.unidata.ucar.edu/software/udunits/).
 * Units in parentheses.
+* Units are automatically parsed when they appear in parentheses at the end of a line.
+Hence, if you have non-units text in parentheses at the end of the line (e.g. when expanding an acronym), then ensure that the line doesn't end with a closing parenthesis to avoid the text being incorrectly parsed as units.
+A '.' would suffice.
+  + This line: `# latitude: -73.86 (degree_north)` would parse correctly as a value/units `dict`: `'latitude': {'value': '-73.86', 'units': 'degree_north'}`.
+  + This line: `# institution: BAS (British Antarctic Survey).` would correctly avoid being parsed as a value/units `dict` because of the '.' as the last character.
 * Certain special keys are used to [further process the data](#automated-post-processing-of-the-data), for example the `missing_value` key.

 ```